CharlieChenEC/sonic-utilities/doc/Command-Reference.md

     - ipv6-address : x: x: x: x::x format for IPv6 address of the collector (where :: notation specifies successive hexadecimal fields of zeros)
     - port (OPTIONAL): specifies the UDP port of the collector (the range is from 0 to 65535.
 The default is 6343.)

+The following example shows how to add a collector collector_A with IP address 10.11.46.2 and port 6343.
 - Example:
   ```
   admin@sonic:~# sudo config sflow collector add collector_A 10.11.46.2